ph1-xyz/Phazerville-Wiki/fullApplets/originalApps/References.md

 ### Screensaver display

 The screen is divided into four channel lanes (columns), with the same layout as the _Quantermain_ screensaver, except that the output voltage (rounded to the nearest millivolt) is shown as the top of each lane (column).
 Note that the minus signs for negative voltages are quite small due to the limited display space, and can be quite hard to see.

-### Possible future enhancements
- - lots of things!
-The current _References_ app is really just a placeholder.
-Some possibilities:
-   - simple approximate quad channel voltmeter which measures and displays voltage on each of the CV inputs (to nearest 0.01V (nearest 10 mV).
-   - quad channel BPM (beats per minute) meter using the trigger inputs
-   - quad channel frequency meter, using the CV inputs.